nxtcoder17/fwatcher/README.md

 ## fwatcher

-fwatcher is a simple golang CLI tool to monitor file changes and run some commands on those events.
+fwatcher is a simple utility to monitor file changes and run some commands on those events.

 ### Installation